CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 *Separate servers are recommended to contain the identified components above for security and performance purposes.

 ## System Recommendations ##
- CIS currently tests using Microsoft Windows Server 2016, but we know Members find success with later versions of Microsoft servers.
+ CIS currently tests using Microsoft Windows Server 2019.
 Disk space will be minimal on the application server, but will require more space on your database server depending upon the size of your organization and the amount of endpoints you have.

 Load balanced configurations are not currently supported.